AllenHW/micrograd-/README.md

 ### Autograd

 Npgrad supports autograd.
 All the backward operations are implemented in Numpy.
-It handles broadcasting the same way as Numpy and Pytorch.
+It handles broadcasting the same way as Numpy and PyTorch.

 Most notable it does autograd for operations like  `advanced indexing`, `einsum`, `matmul`, `max_pool2d`, `avg_pool2d`, `conv2d`, with all the edge cases supported by Numpy.

+#### Einsum

 ```python
 x = npg.randn(3, 4, 7, 8, 3)